 The CDC recommends anyone with signs or symptoms of COVID-19 should get tested, regardless of vaccination status or prior infection.
 Also, most people who have had close contact (within 6 feet for a total of 15 minutes or more over a 24-hour period) with someone with confirmed COVID-19 should get tested.
 For more on testing, rely on additional guidelines from the CDC.
 If you have questions, please contact your primary care provider.

 What should I do while waiting for my test results?

-Whether or not you have received your COVID-19 test results, it is important to care for yourself and to protect others in your home and community.
-If you were tested, it may take up to a week for you to be contacted with results.
-Most people with COVID-19 can recover from their mild illness safely at home.
-Until you receive a negative COVID-19 test result, please stay at home except to get emergency medical care.
+Whether or not you have received your COVID-19 test results, it's important to care for yourself and to protect others in your home and community.
+If you were tested, it may take up to a few days to get results.
+Until you receive a negative COVID-19 test result, please stay home except to get emergency medical care.
 If you get a positive result, you'll likely be able to recover safely at home.

 - Monitor your health.
 If you are getting worse, call ahead to your doctor's office.
 Emergency warning signs for COVID-19 include: difficulty breathing or shortness of breath, persistent pain or pressure in the chest, new confusion or difficulty arousing, and bluish lips or face.
 If you have a medical emergency and call 911, advise them you may have COVID-19.